akvo/knowledgebase/docs/rsr/iati_reporting.md

 To change or add data for your organisation, please contact the [Akvo RSR support desk](../contact.md).

 ## How can IATI data files be imported?
-How to import

 IATI files can be imported once or can be scheduled to be imported automatically at a regular interval.
-Please contact us to make use of this feature.
+Please [contact us](../contact.md) to make use of this feature.

 ### Field mapping

-The extensive overview of the field mapping from IATI to RSR can be found here.
+The extensive overview of the field mapping from IATI to RSR can be found [here](https://github.com/akvo/akvo-rsr/wiki/IATI-Import-mapping).

 ### Requirements
 The current implementation of the IATI import allows any IATI file to be imported into Akvo RSR, just as long as the following requirements are met: